 OMNILUX: Flexible LED Light Therapy Mask $620

 This FDA-approved mask achieves salon-quality treatment in only 10 minutes, all from the comfort of your own couch.
 If you’re twiddling your thumbs in the middle of an eight-week lockdown like me, consider investing in your skin.
 This LED treatment is most effective when done 2-3 times per week, producing healthier skin after just 9-12 sessions.
-The Priori mask utilises technology that infiltrates your pores deeper than any creams and masks could ever dream.
+The Priori mask utilises technology that infiltrates your pores deeper than any creams and masks could ever dream of.

 Based on the way specific ingredients and formulas work to either nourish, detox or encourage collagen production, this is when you should opt for:

 Peels, Microdermabrasion, and Active Products – Active ingredients work best mid-cycle, especially immediately after Ovulation.
-During this time, Estrogen levels have peaked, and Progesterone and Testosterone begin to climb.
+Estrogen levels have peaked during this time, and Progesterone and Testosterone begin to climb.

 Masks – Clay masks are more effective when applied during the Luteal Phase, while more hydrating, gentle masks are a great idea during Menstruation.
 (Hot tip- they work best when combined with a glass of wine and Gossip Girl re-runs).

 Trying New Products – Obviously, you want your skin to be in a good mood before you start asking her to try a new clay mask or overnight serum.
 The Follicular phase is your golden window but be careful not to overwhelm your pores with too many new formulas.